TheGrol/goonOS/README.md

 - Boots as a .BIN file
 - ~~does not boot as an .ISO~~ Boots as an ISO as of Version 1.0.0

+System Requirements
+---
+-25MB RAM
+(it will not boot in Virtualbox without 25MB)

 ------
 Rules on Version Releases.